AOP (Acceptable Operating Policy)

-- OperServ (Network Staff Service) – OperServ is the IRC4Fun IRC Operator and Services Team central control service.
+- Uworld & Uworld2 (Network Staff Service) – Uworld and Uworld2 the IRC4Fun IRC Operator and Services Team central control service.
 It is used to aid Network Staff with AKILLs (K-lines), MODE changes, Services related functions, etc.

 - Server O:line (Operator Access) – Your O:line gives you access to functions on the IRC Server it is added to, depending on the access level(s) assigned to it.

-- Services (Services Access) – Your access to Services provides you the ability to perform functions with NickServ, ChanServ, and all other Services bots to help IRC4Fun users with problems/questions and provide support to IRC Operators.
+- Services (Services Access) – Your access to Services provides you the ability to perform functions with X to help IRC4Fun users with problems/questions and provide support to IRC Operators.

-- Sigyn (Abuse Prevention Utility Bot) – Sigyn is designed to handle most of IRC4Fun’s compliance to policies and protect against abuse, floods and spam.
-Sigyn is automated and needs little intervention or assistance from IRC4Fun Staff.
-Staff Commands and Guide can be located here.
+- v8 & ZED10 (Abuse Prevention Utility Bots) – Designed to handle most of IRC4Fun’s compliance to policies and protect against abuse, floods and spam.
+Both are automated and needs little intervention or assistance from IRC4Fun Staff.

 Access Restrictions (X:lines)